Harsh-1510/Harsh-1510/README.md

 ## Hi there 👋

 # 💫 About Me:
-🔭 Aspiring Software Developer <br>🌱 I’m currently learning MERN Stack
+🔭 Aspiring Software Developer <br>🌱 I’m currently working on MERN Stack <br>👯 Looking to collaborate on Dev Projects <br>🤝 I’m looking for Internships or Full Time Opportunities

 # 💻 Tech Stack: